underworldcode/underworld3/joss-paper/paper.md

 # Summary

-`Underworld3` is a finite element, geophysical-fluid-dynamics modelling framework designed to be both straightforward to use and highly scalable to peak high-performance computing environments.
+`underworld3` is a finite element, geophysical-fluid-dynamics modelling framework designed to be both straightforward to use and highly scalable to peak high-performance computing environments.
+It implements the Lagrangian particle finite element methodology outlined in @moresi.etal.Lagrangian.2003.

- `Underworld3` inherits the design patterns of earlier versions of `underworld` including: (1) A python user interface that is inherently safe for parallel computation.
+ `underworld3` inherits the design patterns of earlier versions of `underworld` including: (1) A python user interface that is inherently safe for parallel computation.
 (2) A symbolic interface based on `sympy` that allows users to construct and simplify combinations of mathematical functions, unknowns and the spatial gradients of unknowns on the fly.
 (3) Interchangeable Lagrangian, Semi-Lagrangian and Eulerian time derivatives with symbolic representations wrapping the underlying implementation.
-(4) Fast, robust, parallel numerical solvers based on `PETSc` and `petsc4py`, (5) Flexible, Lagrangian "particle"  swarms for handling transport-dominated unknowns that are fully interchangeable with other data-types and can also be treated as symbolic quantities.
+(4) Fast, robust, parallel numerical solvers based on `PETSc` [@balay.etal.PETSc.2024] and `petsc4py` [@dalcinpazklercosimo2011], (5) Flexible, Lagrangian "particle"  swarms for handling transport-dominated unknowns that are fully interchangeable with other data-types and can also be treated as symbolic quantities.
 (6) Unstructured and adaptive meshing that is fully compatible with the symbolic framework.

-The symbolic forms in (2,3) are used to construct a finite element representation, using `sympy` and `cython` to compile the `C` function pointers that are required by PETSc to describe finite element weak forms (surface and volume integrals), Jacobian derivatives and boundary conditions.
+The symbolic forms in (2,3) are used to construct a finite element representation, using `sympy` [@meurer.etal.SymPy.2017] and `cython` [@behnel2011cython] to compile the `C` function pointers that are required by `PETSc` to describe finite element weak forms (surface and volume integrals), Jacobian derivatives and boundary conditions.
+Compilation is always delayed until expressions are required for the weak form.
+This allows `sympy` to be responsible for composition of `underworld3` objects and offers the greatest opportunity for expressions to be simplified.

-Users of `underworld3` typically develop python scripts within `jupyter` notebooks and, in this environment, `underworld3` provides introspection of its native classes both as python objects as well as mathematical ones.
-This allows symbolic prototyping and validation of PDE solvers in scripts that can immediately be deployed in a parallel HPC environment.
+Users of `underworld3` typically develop python scripts within `jupyter` notebooks and, in this environment, `underworld3` provides introspection of its native classes both as python objects and as mathematical ones.
+This allows symbolic prototyping and user-validation of PDE solvers in python scripts that can immediately be deployed in a parallel HPC environment.

 # Statement of need